This document gives FAQs related to the CPU Elastic Scaling feature.

 Why am I continuously billed after the CPU Elastic Scaling feature is enabled?

-If CPU elastic scale-out is enabled with the scale-out method set to custom scale-out and the scale-out time set to now, the scale-out will persist until it is manually disabled.
-After enabling custom scale-out with scale-out time being now, remember to manually disable it based on business needs.
+If CPU elastic scale-up is enabled with the scale-up method set to custom scale-up and the scale-up time set to now, the scale-up will persist until it is manually disabled.
+After enabling custom scale-up with scale-up time being now, remember to manually disable it based on business needs.

 Within one hour after automatic scaling is enabled, it automatically scales in only 6 minutes after scaling was triggered.
 Why am I being charged for 10 minutes?

 After an instance is upgraded or migrated, the elastic feature will be automatically disabled due to changes in underlying machine resources.
-If you want to use the CPU elastic scale-out feature again, re-enable it.
+If you want to use the CPU elastic scale-up feature again, re-enable it.